-This 200-acre property was originally owned by the Stoddard and Leblanc families.
-Wanting to keep the land open as a tribute to their family legacies, the Stoddards and LeBlancs worked with Mount Grace Land Conservation Trust to convey their lands to the Town of Athol Conservation Commission.
+This 210-acre property was originally owned by the Stoddard and Leblanc families with a new 11-acre parcel donated by E. W. Sykes Inc. Wanting to keep the land open as a tribute to their family legacies, the Stoddards, LeBlancs, and Sykes worked with Mount Grace Land Conservation Trust to convey their lands to the Town of Athol Conservation Commission.

 The protection of this area complements the rich, cultural history of Athol.
-The area abuts the former Morgan Memorial Fresh Air Camps, now owned by the Massachusetts Department of Conservation and Recreation and open to the public.
-Enjoy a leisurely stroll along the properties original cart road where you can walk along 0.25 miles of the former Rabbit Run Railroad that once traveled from Athol center to Springfield, MA.
-Some common wildlife seen in the area include owls, songbirds, porcupine, white-tail deer, turkey, and black bear.
+The area abuts the former Morgan Memorial Fresh Air Camps, 330-acres are now under a conservation restriction by the Massachusetts Department of Conservation and Recreation and are open to the public.
+Enjoy a leisurely stroll along the property's original cart road where you can walk along 0.5 miles of the former Rabbit Run Railroad that once traveled from Athol center to Springfield, MA.
+Some common wildlife seen in the area include owls, songbirds, porcupines, white-tail deer, turkey, and black bears.

 The trailhead is just off the left of the parking area and a short trail brings you to a well-worn cart path leading out to the Rabbit Run.
 You are now ready to explore Athol's newest conservation area.